jerrycyip/emaily/README.md

   npm install --save react-stripe-checkout
 - [Redux Form](https://redux-form.com/8.3.0/) for simplified handling of form data with redux state management included:\
   npm install redux-form

+## Available Scripts
+In the project top level 'server' directory, the following script will run the app in development mode by initiating both the client and backend server:\
+  npm run dev

+The production build is performed when pushing to Heroku.
+To initiate the push and subsequent build run the follwing from the top level 'server' directory (assuming 'main' is your primary git branch): \
+  git push heroku main